NikoRtt/DrixitChallenge_FreeRTOS/README.md

 # DrixitChallenge_FreeRTOS

 ## Characteristics

 The project is based on the STM32F103C8T6, known as "blue pill".
-It's an Arm® 32-bit Cortex®-M3 MCU with 64KB Flash and it's configured to operate at 72MHz.
+It is a 32-bit Arm® Cortex®-M3 MCU with 64KB of Flash, configured to operate at 72MHz and programmed with the STM32CubeIDE software using FreeRTOS as a base.

 ## Project organization